Creating test VMs via GitLab CI

 -

-Obtain an OAuth token from the Yandex OAuth service.
-To do this, follow the link
+Get a Yandex OAuth token.
+To do this, follow this link

 and click Allow. -